SwitchbackTech/compass/README.md

 ## Limitations

-This calendar a work-in-progress that might not have everything you need, including:
+This calendar is a work in progress that might not have everything you need, including:

 - Sub-calendars (only primary calendar is supported)